(Almost) complete characterization of stability of a discrete-time Hawkes process with inhibition and memory of length two: Introduction

 \section{Introduction}

-Hawkes processes are a class of point processes used to model events that occur and have mutual influence over time.
-They were initially introduced by Hawkes (1971) (\cite{hawkes_spectra_1971}, \cite{hawkes_cluster_1974}) for a geophysics purpose to model earthquakes, but are now used in a variety of fields such as finance, biology, and neuroscience.
+The motivation of this paper is to pave the way for obtaining sufficient and necessary conditions for the stability of non-linear Hawkes processes with inhibition.
+Hawkes processes are a class of point processes used to model events that have mutual influence over time.
+They were initially introduced by Hawkes (1971) (\cite{hawkes_spectra_1971}, \cite{hawkes_cluster_1974}) and are now used in a variety of fields such as finance, biology, and neuroscience.